We have a number of training events throughout the week suitable for differing ages and abilities.

 The sessions are always hard but that’s the nature of the ‘interval’ session really.
 We focus on strengths and flexibility by using running drills, planks and all things core strength related.
 Through a variety of games, drills and races the coaches will work with you to take your running to the next level.
 It is all good fun as you can see.

-We have the track booked from the 3rd October 2017 from 20:00 to 21:00.
+We have the track booked from 20:00 to 21:00.
 Since we only have the track for one hour, please turn up and be ready to run on time so as to make best use of this great facility.

 There are toilets and changing rooms and the track is flood lit.
 There is a charge of £2 per participant for this session to help the club cover the cost of the track.
 These are high intensity sessions, so be prepared.
 Bring a drink and some warm down clothes.